Created by Jay Faerber

 Despite the fact that Faerber made his name with assorted spandex-clad mutants and teen titans, he’s evidently a real P.I. buff, and Dodge’s Bullets clearly reflects those influences, everything from Robert B. Parker’s Spenser to The Rockford Files, which, Faerber unashamedly admits, was “one of the best damn shows in the history of television.”
 In fact, Webster is a sorta rock’n’roll version of Rockford creator Stephen J. Cannell’s Richie Brockelman, a scruffier version with a bit more angst and edge; not above a sucker punch or a kick to the balls.
 Just about right for the new millenium.

-Not that Webster's exactly setting the world on fire with his one-man detective agency -- he works out of a booth at a local cyber café, with one of the waitresses acting as his unofficial secretary, taking messages and doing occasional online research.
-Fortunately Webster has another gig to help pay the bills, although that's one's not exactly lucrative either (and his dad isn't too keen on it) -- Webster plays in a struggling indie rock band.
+Not that Webster’s exactly setting the world on fire with his one-man detective agency–he works out of a booth at a local cyber café, with one of the waitresses acting as his unofficial secretary, taking messages and doing occasional online research.
+Fortunately Webster has another gig to help pay the bills, although that’s one’s not exactly lucrative either (and his dad isn’t too keen on that one either)–Webster plays in a struggling indie rock band (Cue “Free Electric Band” on turntable two).

 In Dodge’s Bullets, Webster is hired by a client to find his long-lost father, who showed up in an Associated Press photo of a Seattle marathon.
 Of course, somehow the case goes sideways, and what initially looks like a simple missing persons case soon takes a few wicked bounces.

-Jay Faerber claims he's wanted to write a private eye novel for as long as he's wanted to write comics.
-The closest he's come previously was a 10-page Jason Bard story, "The Mimic," in a 2001 issue of The Batman Chronicles, which he says remains one of his favorite pieces of work.
+Jay Faerber is a writer of comic books and television.
+He got his start in comics working at Marvel and DC, and in 2001 launched Noble Causes, his first creator-owned series, at Image.
+Since then he’s co-created a number of series at Image, including Dynamo 5, Near Death, Graveyard Shift, Gemini, Point Of Impact, Copperhead, and Elsewhere.
+As a television writer/producer, he’s worked on such series as Ringer, Star-Crossed, Marvel’s Avengers Assemble, Zoo, and Supergirl.
+A lover of 70s & 80s PI shows, claims he’s wanted to write a private eye novel for as long as he’s wanted to write comics.
+The closest he’s come previously was a 10-page Jason Bard story, “The Mimic,” in a 2001 issue of The Batman Chronicles, which he says remains one of his favorite pieces of work.
+A convicted Canadaphile, he currently lives in Burbank.
+(Burbank?
+Yikes!)

 The author’s official web site.